AliYoussef96/BioVirusHost/docs/index.rst

 ..
-V_hostDB documentation master file, created by sphinx-quickstart on Fri Aug  9 12:02:14 2019.
+BioVirusHost documentation master file, created by sphinx-quickstart on Fri Aug  9 12:02:14 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to V_hostDB's documentation!
+Welcome to BioVirusHost's documentation!
 ====================================

 .. toctree::